Mu-Sigma/muHVT/README.md

 plotHVT(hvt.results, line.width, color.vec, pch1 = 21, centroid.size = 3, title = NULL,maxDepth = 1)
 ```

--   **`hvt.results`** - A list containing the ouput of HVT function which has the details of the tessellations to be plotted
+-   **`hvt.results`** - A list containing the output of HVT function which has the details of the tessellations to be plotted

 -   **`line.width`** - A vector indicating the line widths of the tessellation boundaries for each level